adielBm/math-archive/Logic/CS Logic (20466)/Predicate Logic/Language of Terms.md

 	- punctuation symbols: parentheses and commas
 - Signature  https://www.cs.ox.ac.uk/people/james.worrell/lecture09.pdf
 	- Constant symbols
 	- Function symbols

 - **Terms**
 	- Each individual variable $x_{k}$ and each constant symbol $c$ is a **term**
 	- If $F$ is an $k$-ary function symbol, and $t_{1},\dots, t_{k}$ are terms, then $F(t_{1},\dots,t_{n})$ is a term

 ## Structural Induction

+we can define a func

 - We can define a function $H$ from the set of terms to any other set
 	- We define $H(t)$ for each atomic term